Entropy production in communication channels

-Here we start such an investigation.
 We begin by providing a background on communication theory and stochastic thermodynamics.
-We then build on this background to motivate a minimal model of communication.
-Next, we present a preliminary analysis of the thermodynamics of two types of communication encompassed by our model.
-These two types correspond roughly to (i) wireless communication or inter-cellular communication, and (ii) wired electronic communication.
-We prove that in many scenarios of both types of communication, the thermodynamic cost is a convex function of the communication rate.
+We then build on this background to motivate a minimal model of communication with a well defined thermodynamics.
+In this simple model, an exogenous agent modulates the energy levels of an output system in order to transmit information.
+While the output system is in contact with a single heat bath, the switching of its energy levels acts as an external work source that takes it out of equilibrium.
+Next, we present a preliminary analysis of the thermodynamics of two types of communication encompassed by more general models.
+The first one is also a energy switching scenario, but relaxing some of the assumptions made in the simple model mentioned above (namely, we consider several thermal baths and arbitrary relaxation timescales).
+In the second one, called reservoir switching, the exogenous agent does not change the energy levels of the output system but modulates their coupling to different thermal baths.
+These two communication types correspond roughly to (i) wireless communication or inter-cellular communication, and (ii) wired electronic communication.
+We show that in many examples of both types of communication, the thermodynamic cost is a convex function of the communication rate above a critical value of that rate.
 Regardless of the convexity of this function, one might expect that increasing the speed of information transmission through a channel requires a monotonic increase in the thermodynamic costs~\cite{balasubramanian2015heterogeneity, cover1999infotheory}.
 However, we find that in many cases this function is \textit{not} monotonic.

 We then investigate the consequences of this result for when and how one should split a single information stream across multiple physical channels.
 In particular, we derive a Pareto front representing the trade-off between minimizing total thermodynamic cost and maximizing total information transmission rate shared across a fixed number of communication channels.
-This analysis may explain why inverse multiplexing arises so often in real-world systems.
 We end by discussing our model in the broader context of the thermodynamics of computation and by suggesting future work.